ClaytonTDM/yubikey-auto-auth/README.md

-# Yubico Auto Authenticator Opener for Windows
+# Yubico AutoAuth for Windows

-Automatically opens Yubico Authenticator when a compatible YubiKey is attached.
+### Automatically opens Yubico Authenticator when a compatible YubiKey is attached.

 ## FAQ